 - United States of America

 These are countries that are reciprocating jurisdictions but can’t accept Australian assessments.

 We can’t make a child support assessment if the other parent lives in one of these countries.
 You may be able to get an Australian court order which we can send to the other country.

 We don’t have arrangements for child support for the following countries:

 - Brunei Darussalam

 - Papua New Guinea

 These are any countries that aren’t on the 2 lists above.

 We can’t make a child support assessment.
 We also can’t send an Australian court order to the other country.
-Call us to talk about your options.
+Call one of our Child Support international lines to talk about your options.